 Education and Training:

 Dr. Rebecca Jennings is a licensed naturopathic physician, who is passionate about educating and empowering others to reach their full potential in health, wellness, and life.
 Dr. Jennings was attracted to naturopathic medicine because it combined her passions of helping others and learning about the intricacies of human health and physiology.
+Dr. Jennings takes a functional medicine approach to practicing, focusing on finding the root cause of dysfunction, not merely treating symptoms.

-Originally hailing from the DC suburbs of Northern Virginia, Dr. Rebecca Jennings' passion for health and wellness did not develop until late in her college career.
+Originally hailing from the DC suburbs of Northern Virginia, Dr. Rebecca Jennings’ passion for health and wellness did not develop until late in her college career.
 It was during this time that she had that aha moment and made the connection between diet, lifestyle, and disease.
-She graduated cum laude from the University of Delaware with a Bachelor's degree in Sociology with minors in Business Administration and International Business.
+She graduated cum laude from the University of Delaware with a Bachelor’s degree in Sociology with minors in Business Administration and International Business.
 However, she independently continued her education with a continued goal of gaining knowledge in holistic nutrition and health and educating anyone who would listen.
 After years of working in the business sector, Rebecca decided to follow her passions, move to Portland, and pursue a degree in naturopathic medicine.
 She graduated with honors from NUNM, achieving a Doctorate in Naturopathic Medicine.
+She has also completed advanced training in Functional Endocrinology, Functional analysis of blood work, Perimenopause and Andropause, Thyroid health, and Fertility.

 In her free time, Rebecca enjoys exploring the Pacific Northwest, hiking, biking, hitting the gym, enjoying Portland restaurants, and spending time with family, friends, and her long-haired chihuahua, Lucky.